 The Polish flag is two equal horizontal stripes, the upper one white and the lower in red.
 The colours are defined in the Polish constitution as the national colours.
 The Polish coat of arms is placed in the centre of the white stripe for official use abroad and while at sea.

 The national flag of Poland is simple in design, but still strikes a certain level of pride for many Poles all over the world.
-Poland has a national holiday for the flag – Flag Day, May 2nd, is a holiday set aside to celebrate the raising of the Polish flag in Berlin after the battle of Berlin.
+Poland has a national holiday for the flag – Flag Day, May 2nd, is a holiday set aside to celebrate the raising of the red and white flag in Berlin after the battle of Berlin.

 If you’ve ever wanted to know a little more about the plain white and red, or biały czerwony, you’re in the right place.